Skip to content

 Terminal window

-Celery
+Celery (Background Tasks)

 Celery is the task queue used to queue “long-running” processes which can continue while the rest of the application runs as normal.
 For example, the webhookUrl setting uses Celery to provide a response to the client while Celery does the work of creating the document in the background and sending the file to the endpoint once it’s completed.